Coriander vs. Parsley — Health Impact and Nutrition Comparison

 The two herbs can also be distinguished by their scents.
 Like their tastes, coriander leaves give off a strong, herbal, and slightly sour aroma, while parsley leaves have a milder smell.

-Different varieties of parsley are divided into three major groups - curly leaf or common parsley, flat leaf or Italian parsley and turnip-rooted or Hamburg parsley.
+Different varieties of parsley are divided into three major groups - curly-leaf or common parsley, flat-leaf or Italian parsley, and turnip-rooted or Hamburg parsley.
 Curly leaf parsley is the most common variety used for garnish or as a dried herb.
-Flat leaf parsley is said to have a stronger taste and is often used in soups, salads and sauces.
-Root parsley is mostly used for its tuberous root that can be used in the kitchen as a vegetable.
+Flat-leaf parsley is said to have a stronger taste and is often used in soups, salads, and sauces.
+The tuberous root of root parsley is mostly used in the kitchen as a vegetable.

 The two main varieties of the coriander plant are distinguished by the sizes of their fruits.
 The fruit diameter of the vulgare variety is 3 to 5mm, while the microcarpum variety has smaller fruits with diameters of 1.5 to 3mm (1).

 The nutritional values below are presented for fresh parsley and raw coriander leaves.
 We will be comparing nutrient contents for 100g servings of these foods.